 Hollow Earth Theory; Is The Subterranean Civilization of Agartha Real?

-Is there evidence of a civilization or atmosphere capable of harboring life deep beneath the Earth’s surface?
+Is there evidence of a civilization deep beneath the Earth’s surface, or even an atmosphere capable of harboring life?
 While a lot of the information we receive from NASA and environmental agencies may be accurate, there is still much to be discovered about our planet.
-And no, this article isn’t advocating the Flat Earth conspiracy, but instead aims to examine the Hollow Earth theory.
-Is it just as crazy or is their evidence that a mythical civilization called Agartha exists deep inside our planet?
-And are the accounts of a hollow Earth expedition real or apocryphal?

 Before Verne, the hollow Earth concept was originally proposed in the 17th century by Edmond Halley, discoverer of the eponymous short-orbit comet that swings past Earth every 75 years or so.
 Halley believed the Earth consisted of several concentric shells separated by individual atmospheres, with the outermost layer having a thickness of about 500 miles.
 Halley believed natural phenomena like the Aurora Borealis and magnetic field variance were products of these multiple layers, which he said moved independently of each other.

 More than a century later, Halley’s theory was expounded on by John Cleves Symmes, who published a paper detailing his intent to travel to the Earth’s interior.
 Symmes devoted the rest of his life garnering support for a hollow earth expedition, but fell sick during a trip to Quebec to give a lecture on his theory.
 Though he died before his journey ever came to fruition, his ambition inspired Arctic exploration and the first trip to Antarctica in 1838.